Meet the woman who’s ensuring diversity is more than just a corporate buzzword

-Today, some 46% of its employees worldwide are women—including Wanda Bryant Hope, Johnson & Johnson’s Chief Diversity & Inclusion Officer, who has long understood the importance of fostering a corporate culture that fully supports everyone.
+Today, some 46% of its employees worldwide are women—including Wanda Bryant Hope, Johnson & Johnson’s Chief Diversity, Equity & Inclusion Officer, who has long understood the importance of fostering a corporate culture that fully supports everyone.

 Yes, it’s about finding the right talent and helping everyone feel like they belong and can contribute ideas once they’re hired, she says—but it’s also about figuring out how to deliver solutions to satisfy a diverse and multicultural group of patients and customers.